spiceai/cookbook/cdc-debezium/sasl-scram/README.md

-# Recipe for Streaming changes in real-time with Debezium CDC and SASL/SCRAM authentication
+# Streaming changes in real-time with Debezium CDC and SASL/SCRAM authentication

 This recipe is identical to the [cdc-debezium](../README.md) recipe, but using SASL/SCRAM over TLS authentication for Kafka instead of PLAINTEXT and from a MySQL database.